NR-NJN/Cyber-Docs/File-Upload/extension-blacklist-bypass.md

 ### Methodology

 #### 1. Reconnaissance
 First we have to login as the specified user password.
 Upload a regular image and return back to your account, track this `GET` request to the repeater and keep it there.
-If you upload a php script trying to access `/home/carlos/secret`, it says your're not allowed to do this.
+If you upload a php script trying to access `/home/carlos/secret`, it says you're not allowed to do this.

 #### 2. Discovery & Exploitation